- Plan a Visit

 By Westin Porter

 Objects are the best storytellers.
 They can be simple and subtle, yet captivating and cryptic.
 They embody ideas, significance, and context; as they are found, or created, traded, stolen, borrowed, and broken, they become the currency of culture.
-It’s why we call them vessels: they carry meaning.
+It’s why we call them vessels: they transport meaning.
 When studying people, particularly through hundreds and thousands of years of time and sediment, it is their objects that survive to tell their stories.

 In the case of the Fremont, the indigenous people that inhabited much of what is now Utah for over half a millennium, those stories have been preserved at sites like Baker Village, a Fremont settlement near the present-day Utah-Nevada border.
 The stories are sherds of pots, baskets, moccasins, stones, shells, buildings, and more.
 And sites like Baker Village have been keeping those stories, waiting for them to be told.